The Black Record Label That Introduced the Beatles to America

 Timothy Dowd, a sociologist at Emory University who has written on the rise of R&B music in America, says that major labels adopted the “cover strategy” to undercut the rising success of independent labels.
 (These smaller companies lacked the in-house manufacturing plants, distribution networks and large promotional budgets of the multinational conglomerates but nevertheless produced songs that won favor among consumers.)
 “It could almost be like retribution,” Dowd says. “‘Oh, you’re having a hit with this?
 Let’s put our own version out there.’”
 Still, some artists—like Ray Charles, who was represented by the independent Atlantic Records—rendered this strategy pointless.
 “There was no cover that could beat him,” Dowd adds.

 Vee Jay witnessed the turning tide firsthand.
 Gene Chandler’s “Duke of Earl,” a more traditional doo-wop number, became the label’s first number one record in February 1962.
 As Vee Jay found greater success, Abner decided to confront the major labels on their own turf.
-“I can be general market just like they are general market,” he said in 1995.
+“I can be general market just like they are general market,” he said in the 1995 interview.
 “Only, I’ll do it differently.
 Instead of covering some white artists, I’ll sign some white artists of my own.”
 By November 1961, white artists comprised 30 percent of Vee Jay’s roster.
 “If we want to stay in business,” Abner told Ebony magazine, “we’ve got to stop thinking of ourselves as just a Negro company.”